2012–13 Port Vale F.C. season: League Two

-Vale went three league games without a win on 6 November, as they lost a two-goal lead to draw 2–2 at home with Rochdale; the game turned on Sam Morsy's sending off on the 67 minute mark.
+Vale went three league games without a win on 6 November, as they lost a two-goal lead to draw 2–2 at home with Rochdale; the game turned on Sam Morsy's sending off on the 67-minute mark.
 Three days later, Adams boosted his midfield by signing former Shrewsbury player Sean McAllister to an eight-week deal.
 A day later and Vale travelled to Roots Hall and came away with a point following a goalless draw.
 Vale then went five league games without a win, after throwing away a two-goal lead for the second successive home game, to draw 2–2 with York City.
 Adams said "It's not a time for people to criticise and get on the players' backs, so I'll have to put my arm around a few of them, even if I feel like strangling them at times."
 His team duly went on to record a simple 4–0 win over Bristol Rovers, with Pope's hat-trick taking him to 20 goals in the season.
 On 22 November, Liam Chilvers re-signed on loan from AFC Telford United in order to provide more options in defence.
-Notts County striker Lee Hughes was also reported to have joined the club on loan, with a view to a permanent move; however, the next day it was revealed that the loan move would not go through as the relevant paperwork had not been sent in to the Football League on time.
+Notts County striker Lee Hughes was also reported to have joined the club on loan, with a view to a permanent move; however, the next day it was revealed that the loan move would not go through as the relevant paperwork had not been sent into the Football League on time.
 Vale carried on scoring goals regardless, ending the month with a 3–1 win in miserable conditions at Aldershot Town.
 They also welcomed Calvin Andrew, who was signed to provide cover for Tom Pope.

 Vale went into the festive schedule with a 2–0 home defeat to Chesterfield, who boasted four former "Valiants" in their team, including goal scorer Jay O'Shea.
 Adams tried to boost the team's confidence and said he then did "a bit of psychology with the players... sat them down, one-on-one, and reminded them about what and where they are."
 The talks seemed to work, as a Louis Dodds goal ensured that they came from behind at third-place Cheltenham Town to record a 1–1 draw.
 Assistant manager Mark Grew also employed psychology, telling the media that "We have the ability to bring people in, but hopefully we won't have to... if we lose three or four games, then the gaffer might have to freshen things up... but if we can pick up maybe nine points over Christmas and new year, then we wouldn't have a problem."
-On Boxing day, Vale headed to the New York Stadium for the first time, and completed the double over Rotherham with a 2–1 win.
-They then ended the year top of the table, after beating the "Daggers" 3–2 in rain-soaked conditions.
+On Boxing day, Vale headed to the New York Stadium for the first time and completed the double over Rotherham with a 2–1 win.
+They ended the year at the top of the table after beating the "Daggers" 3–2 in rain-soaked conditions.